HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 Terminations are the heaviest version of punishments.
 Before a direct termination is issued, Pre-Command and above convene to decide if a termination is warranted.
 You can also get terminated for acquiring 4 strikes on the spot.

 ## 2.5 Activity & Quota
 As a member of HSPS, you are expected to be at least somewhat active within HSPS and the HS community.
-If you need to file an Leave of Absence (LOA), do so in [#leave-of-absence](https://discord.com/channels/1258840960734072914/1258877188506386472) (make sure to read the pinned messages).
+If you need to file a Leave of Absence (LOA), do so in [#leave-of-absence](https://discord.com/channels/1258840960734072914/1258877188506386472) (make sure to read the pinned messages).

 ### Current Quota
 (As of Nov.
 3rd, 2024)